-This is covered in more detail in Policy 1 – Initiation and Review of University Policies.
+Minor amendments may be dealt with directly by the FRC.
+See Policy 1 – Initiation and Review of University Policies for all the fine details.
 The processes for Class FS policies (those which concern both faculty and staff) and Class A policies (those concerning academic administrative appointments) are similar.

 Policies under development

 This is a new policy, initiated through our salary negotiations process in early 2021.
-Lori Curtis and Aimeé Morrison will be the FAUW representatives on this committee, which has a deadline of May 1, 2022.
-The minimum benefits we'll receive under this policy are already negotiated and will come into effect May 1, 2022, regardless of the committee's progress by then.
+Lori Curtis and Aimeé Morrison are the FAUW representatives on the drafting committee, which began meeting in early 2022.
+The minimum benefits to be covered under this policy already came into effect May 1, 2022.